-The environments in which CTG operates are often lawless and poorly governed, with the potential for individuals to be exposed to extreme risk and personal injury.
+The environments in which CTG operates are often fragile, post-conflict or post-disaster regions, with the potential for individuals to be exposed to extreme risk and personal injury.
 This Code is designed so that adherence to it by Stakeholders will ensure their wellbeing and ensure that CTG conducts itself as a responsible and ethical services provider.